ccarlosm/codiTra-discography/README.md

 As stated in [About Discography](#about-discography-laravel-api), this repository is an API that allows API users to CRUD artists, LPs, songs and authors and to list these resources with its relationships.
-You can see a list of the routes with command: ./vendor/bin/sail artisan route:list Postman collection with the API routes in the repository can be provided if needed.
+You can see a list of the routes with command: ./vendor/bin/sail artisan route:list Postman collection with the API routes in the repository and documentation will be provided if needed.

 The user created with the Database seeder has the following credentials:
 - name: Test User